EventStore/documentation/docs/cloud/intro/README.md

 $ esc access tokens create
 ```

-You will be prompted for you password as well as an authenticator code as part of the process.
+You will be prompted for you password and an authenticator code as part of the process.

-Alternatively, if you choose to get a token through the  Cloud Console, navigate to the [Authentication Tokens](https://console.eventstore.cloud/authentication-tokens) page and click on the `Request refresh token` button.
+Alternatively, if you prefer to obtain a token through the  Cloud Console, navigate to the [Authentication Tokens](https://console.eventstore.cloud/authentication-tokens) page and click on the `Request refresh token` button.

 ### Events and notifications